 4. Smooth circles for the pad

-If you use a scouring pad, you can get the same kind of cleaning from using smooth, consistent circular strokes.
+If you use a scouring pad, you can get the same kind of cleaning by using smooth, consistent circular strokes.
 As with the razor, don’t feel like you need to power the paint off.
 Remember, a scouring pad is designed to take caked-on grease off a baking sheet.
 A little bit of spray paint will pose very little challenge.

 5. Chemical solution

-While the above methods are the easiest ways to get spray paint off glass, you might just feel the urge to use some kind of chemical solvent like fingernail polish remover or paint thinner.
+While the above methods are the easiest ways to get spray paint off the glass, you might just feel the urge to use some kind of chemical solvent like fingernail polish remover or paint thinner.
 You can use these and daub the paint off with a solvent-soaked rag.
-Just remember that it’s possible to get the thinner on the thing you actually wanted to paint.
+Just remember that it’s possible to get thinner on the thing you actually wanted to paint.

 The best way to easily remove spray paint from glass is to not spray paint the glass.
 Make sure that it’s properly blocked off from where you’re painting.
 This might sound obvious, but doing the obvious now will spare you a ton of headaches in the future.

-If you get spray paint on glass you need clean, get to it quickly and wipe it up with soap and water and a clean rag.
+If you get spray paint on glass you need clean it, get to it quickly, and wipe it up with soap and water and a clean rag.
 There’s a good chance it will have set before you can get to it, however.
 In that case, gently scraping it away with a razor or a kitchen scouring pad is the easiest way to get it off.
 In a pinch, you can use nail polish remover and other solvents, but those create a mess to clean up a mess.